 October 24, 2018 - President Trump signed a sweeping legislative package of bills to address the nation's growing opioid epidemic.
 Included in the package are the “Alternatives to Opioids (ALTO) in the Emergency Department Act” and the “Preventing Overdoses While in Emergency Rooms (POWER) Act,” both of which ACEP developed with the sponsoring members of Congress.
 Read the press release.
 Read more about ACEP's advocacy initiatives related to opioids.

 September 6, 2018 - A key federal advisory committee has voted to recommend an ACEP-developed Alternative Payment Model (APM) to Secretary of Health and Human Services (HHS) Alex Azar for full implementation.
-The model joins only 4 other models to receive such a vote, out of 26 that have been proposed to date.
-More information here.
+Get more information.

 July 17, 2018 - The American College of Emergency Physicians (ACEP) and the Medical Association of Georgia (MAG) today filed suit against Anthem’s Blue Cross Blue Shield of Georgia in federal court in an effort to compel the insurance giant to rescind its controversial and dangerous emergency care policy that retroactively denies coverage for emergency patients.